numcommand/num/README.md

   * sample-coefficient-of-variance, s-covar, s-cv:
       The sample coefficient of variance.

+  * second-moment-about-the-mean, second-moment:
+     The second moment about the mean; defaults to sample, not population.

+  * population-second-moment-about-the-mean, p-second-moment:
+      The population second moment about the mean.

+  * sample-second-moment-about-the-mean, s-second-moment:
+     The sample second moment about the mean.

+  * third-moment-about-the-mean, third-moment:
+     The third moment about the mean; defaults to sample, not population.

+  * population-third-moment-about-the-mean, p-third-moment:
+      The population third moment about the mean.

+  * sample-third-moment-about-the-mean, s-third-moment:
+     The sample third moment about the mean.

   * skewness, skew:
       The skewness, e.g. the lack of symmetry.
 TODO.